Skip to main content

 Every capability above resolves to the same status check:

-Use the executionId returned from POST /v1/apps/{appId}/executions.
-Poll every 3-5 seconds until the execution reaches completed or failed.
+Use the run ID returned from POST /v1/apps/{appId}/runs.
+Poll every 3-5 seconds until the run reaches completed or failed.
 If you are using webhooks, verify the callback signature with:

 GET /v1/webhooks/signing-key